sunimp/TONKit/README.md

-# TonKit.Swift
+# TONKit.Swift

-`TonKit.Swift` is a native(Swift) toolkit for TON network. it's based on TonKeeper libraries.
+`TONKit.Swift` is a native(Swift) toolkit for TON network. it's based on TonKeeper libraries.

 ## Core Features